jrnalts/jrnalts/README.md

 ### This is Andrew, Welcome to My GitHub!
 Ruby/Rails Developer

+- 3 years Ruby on Rails web framework experience.
+- Collaborative development in teams with more than 20 members, familiar with Git Flow
+- Focus on code stability, write unit and integration tests with Rspec.

 <!--
 **jrnalts/jrnalts** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.